hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/242__Praveen_R._Bhat.md

 > Only if drishyatva hetu leading to mithyAtva sAdhya is somehow not tenable SDV, which is not correct in my view.
 >>
-​PRB>>>​ ​Yes, I am saying this: dRshyatvAt sRShTi mithyA is clearly only DSV is spaShTam and therefore correct.
+PRB>>> Yes, I am saying this: dRshyatvAt sRShTi mithyA is clearly only DSV is spaShTam and therefore correct.